angular/angular/aio/content/guide/aot-compiler.md

 Ahead-of-Time Compilation

 @intro
-Learn how to use Ahead-of-time compilation
+Learn how to use Ahead-of-time compilation.

 @description
 This cookbook describes how to radically improve performance by compiling _Ahead of Time_ (AOT)